 254.476 Personnel for counting ballots.
 The county clerk may employ personnel as necessary to open envelopes, prepare ballots for counting and count ballots.
-Such personnel shall not all be members of the same political party.
-A person who is the spouse, child, son-in-law, daughter-in-law, parent, mother-in-law, father-in-law, sibling, brotherin-law, sister-in-law, aunt, uncle, niece, nephew, stepparent or stepchild of a candidate on the ballot at an election shall not be employed and may not serve as a volunteer in the capacity described in this section.
-[1999 c.410 §41]
+The personnel may not all be members of the same political party.
+A candidate on the ballot at an election, other than an incumbent candidate for county clerk, or a person who is the spouse, child, son-in-law, daughter-in-law, parent, mother-in-law, father-in-law, sibling, brother-in-law, sister-in-law, aunt, uncle, niece, nephew, stepparent or stepchild of any candidate on the ballot may not be employed and may not serve as a volunteer in the capacity described in this section.
+[1999 c.410 §41; 2009 c.511 §10]

+254.478 Preparation for counting bal-lots; scanning ballots into vote tally sys-tem.
+(1) Subject to ORS 260.705 and not sooner than the seventh day before the date of an election, the county clerk may:

+(a) Begin opening return identification and secrecy envelopes of ballots delivered by mail and received by the county clerk; and

+(b) In accordance with a security plan approved by the Secretary of State under ORS 254.074, begin scanning ballots into a vote tally system.

-254.478 Preparation for counting ballots.
-Not sooner than the seventh day before the date of an election, in preparation for counting ballots delivered by mail, the county clerk may begin opening return identification and secrecy envelopes of ballots delivered by mail and received by the county clerk.
-The county clerk may take any other actions that are necessary to allow the counting of ballots delivered by mail to begin on election day.
-[1999 c.1002 §2; 2001 c.965 §15]
+(2) The county clerk may take any other actions that are necessary to count ballots delivered by mail.
+[1999 c.1002 §2; 2001 c.965 §15; 2009 c.592 §1]